 Bird migration is endlessly complex, and not entirely understood, but in an uncertain world it is always a welcome sight to see the return of the many species for which we provide a winter home.

-It is the perfect time to go for a woodland walk, and enjoy all that the Somerset countryside has to offer as the leaves turn brown, yellow and orange, and start to fall from the trees..
+It is the perfect time to go for a woodland walk, and enjoy all that the Somerset countryside has to offer.
 Fungi will be sprouting from the base of trees, forcing its way through grass and leaves.
 Noisy nuthatches are feeding on acorns, hazel and beach mast.
 They will be heard high in the trees, a loud boyish whistle, or sometimes just the tapping as they break the shell of a hazel nut, having lodged it in a convenient crevice in the bark of a tree.
 The loud cackle of green woodpeckers echoes through the woodland, well hidden as they blend into the branches oaks and beeches, but perhaps they are more often seen making holes in your lawn, as they seek out their favourite meal of ants with their long sticky tongues.
 Great spotted woodpeckers are there too, their alarm call a sharp 'chip-chip'.
 Roe deer watch from the distance, feeding on shoots, always on the alert.
-Buzzards often gather in the freshly ploughed fields, looking for worms and beetles, brought to the surface by the recent disturbance.
+Check the SWT Reserves listings for some ideas of where to go.

 Wintering ducks and waders